delyva/wp-delyvax/readme.txt

 Delyva WooCommerce plugin
 - Create delivery order automatically after order has been paid or manually fulfil order by changing the status to Preparing.
-- Order list > Fulfil order with change order status to 'Preparing'.
+- Order list > Fulfil order with change order status to 'Preparing' and tracking number will be displayed.
-- Edit order > Fulfil order or change status to Preparing.
+- Edit order > Select service and fulfil order or change status to Preparing.
 - Edit order > Print label,
 - Edit order > Track shipment.
 - Auto-status updates with Web-hook for preparing, start-collecting, collected, failed-collection, start-delivery, delivered, and failed-delivery.